sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0012.jpg

-You have been asked to turn off the time access restrictions for a safe.Where is this setting found?
+Q :You have been asked to turn off the time access restrictions for a safe.
+Where is this setting found?
+A : PrivateArkClient

-PrivateArkClient
+1. PrivateArkClient
-RestAPl
+2. RestAPl
-PVWA
+3. PVWA
-Vault
+4. Vault

 IMG-20231015-WA0013.jpg